American Diabetes Association. Standards of Medical Care in Diabetes – 2021. Diabetes Care 2021;44(Suppl 1):S1-222.

 Definition, Etiology, PathogenesisTop

 Lactic acidosis is a metabolic acidosis with a high anion gap characterized by serum lactate levels >5 mmol/L (4 mEq/L).
 It is caused by increased anaerobic glucose metabolism and consequent lactate accumulation in the bloodstream.
 Lactic acidosis is not a disease-specific complication of diabetes mellitus; it is triggered by precipitating factors and is most frequently and nonspecifically seen in patients with shock.
 Metformin-associated lactic acidosis is more specific to diabetes, with an estimated incidence of 4.3 cases per 100,000 person-years in patients treated with metformin.
 Lactic acidosis is less frequent than other complications in patients with diabetes that may lead to coma, but when present, the mortality rate may be as high as 50%.
 It develops more often in patients with type 2 diabetes, especially when associated with conditions that can precipitate drug accumulation (eg, renal insufficiency or failure) and/or decrease in lactate clearance (eg, liver impairment).
 In patients with type 1 diabetes, advanced microangiopathy (especially in patients with renal failure) can be a risk factor for lactic acidosis.

 Types of lactic acidosis associated with diabetes:

-1) Type A lactic acidosis (anaerobic) develops in the case of tissue hypoxia or hypoperfusion (sepsis, shock, heart failure, respiratory failure, and severe trauma).
+1) Type A lactic acidosis (anaerobic) develops in the case of usually clinically apparent tissue hypoxia or hypoperfusion (sepsis, shock, heart failure, respiratory failure, and severe trauma).
+The mechanism is similar to that observed in patients without diabetes.

-2) Type B lactic acidosis (aerobic) is caused by factors other than hypoxia.
+2) Type B lactic acidosis (aerobic) is caused by factors other than hypoxia or in addition to unapparent hypoxia.
 In patients with diabetes mellitus, it accompanies severe complications of diabetes (eg, diabetic ketoacidosis [DKA]), renal failure, liver failure, and malignancy.
 Type B lactic acidosis is also caused by inappropriate use of metformin (a condition known as metformin-associated lactic acidosis [MALA]), precipitated by an imbalance between lactate production, drug accumulation, and lactate clearance (contraindications: Table 6.2-5).
 Ingestion of high doses of salicylates, methyl alcohol, ethyl alcohol, propylene glycol, and certain drugs like antiretroviral agents and propofol that impair oxidative phosphorylation can also cause type B lactic acidosis.
 Malignancy, high alcohol consumption, and HIV infection have also been associated with this kind of acidosis.

 Clinical Features and DiagnosisTop